gmac/schema-stitching-handbook/hot-schema-reloading/README.md

 ### Without polling

 This example uses polling to watch for changes, though that is by no means necessary.
-You can just as easily setup a mutation that reloads the gateway schema that can be called manually or in response to your own deployment hooks.
-Try running the `reloadAllEndpoints` mutation to manually trigger a reload:
+You can just as easily setup a mutation that reloads the gateway schema and gets called manually or in response to deployment hooks.
+Try running the `reloadAllEndpoints` mutation in this example to manually trigger a reload:

 ```graphql
 mutation {